kunalbgs/StudentRecordManagementSystem/README.md

-Absolutely Kunal!
-Here's a complete and professional-style README.md for your Student Record Management System project.
-This version is designed to showcase your skills, explain the project clearly, and impress recruiters or collaborators on GitHub or during interviews.

 📘 Student Record Management System
 A simple, menu-driven Java CLI application to manage student records using Object-Oriented Programming and ArrayList.
 This project demonstrates CRUD operations (Create, Read, Update, Delete) with input validation and real-world logic.